Robert Charles Ladd: Trial, imprisonment, and execution

 A psychiatric evaluation conducted before Ladd's trial concluded that he had an antisocial personality disorder, lacked any remorse, and was at great risk of reoffending if released again.
 This assessment, coupled with the physical evidence that tied him to the crime scene, led to him being found guilty on all charges after the jury deliberated less than 18 minutes – a record for Smith County at the time.
 Gene Garner, Vicki's father, welcomed the death sentence and announced his intention to attend Ladd's execution whenever it was carried out.

 In January 2000, a district judge granted a stay of execution to Ladd that allowed him to pursue a federal appeal, despite the fact that no execution date had been set for him yet.
 This appeal was submitted to SCOTUS, which refused to review the case.
-An execution date for him was eventually set for April 24, 2003, but only nine hours prior, his attorneys submitted an appeal to the Fifth Circuit Court of Appeals alleging that they had located a document dating to Ladd's childhood that put his IQ at 67, meaning that he was technically considered mentally ill and thus ineligible for execution.
+An execution date for him was eventually set for April 24, 2003, but only nine hours prior, his attorneys submitted an appeal to the Fifth Circuit Court of Appeals alleging that they had located a document dating to Ladd's childhood that put his IQ at 67, meaning that he was technically considered intellectually disabled and thus ineligible for execution.
 While a reprieve was granted for this, it was later found that Ladd's high school equivalency degree put his IQ at 86, and that he had also attended several college classes before dropping out.
 Garner's family, who was en route to the Huntsville Unit when they learned of the decision, was greatly dissatisfied with the ruling and claimed that it just prolonged their suffering.

 More than a decade later, Ladd's new execution date was set for January 29, 2015.
 His lawyers failed to successfully appeal it, and on the aforementioned date, he was executed via lethal injection at the Huntsville Unit.
 Before his execution, Ladd apologized to Garner's family members and said his goodbyes to his family.
 His official final words, uttered to his sister, were "I love you.
-Let's ride.", but were followed shortly after by complaints that his arm was stinging after being injected with the needle.
+Let's ride."
+They were followed shortly after by complaints that his arm was stinging after being injected with the needle.
 On the day of his execution, approximately 15 to 20 anti-death penalty protests had gathered outside the prison, exclaiming that the state of Texas had no moral right to execute people.
+He was the 1,400th inmate to be executed in the United States since 1976.

-He is buried at Captain Joe Byrd Cemetery.
+Ladd is buried at Captain Joe Byrd Cemetery.